elsehow/loop-player/README.md

 # looops player

-a circular, looping player for audio files
+a circular UI for playing audio loops

 ## example